Circuit Mont-Tremblant: The 1960s – 1970s

-On September 11, 1966 the track debuted the inaugural Canadian-American (CAN-AM) Challenge Cup Series Race.
+On September 11, 1966 the track debuted the inaugural Canadian-American (Can-Am) Challenge Cup Series Race.
 John Surtees would win this event, followed by Bruce McLaren and Chris Amon.

 The following summer, on 6 August 1967, Mario Andretti would win both races of the twin 100-mile double header U.S.A.C.
 Indy Car event ahead of A.J.
 Foyt.
 A year later, Andretti would the repeat the same achievement, this time beating out Bobby Unser.

 Circuit Mont-Tremblant hosted the Formula One Canadian Grand Prix on two occasions, in 1968 and 1970.
 Jochen Rindt started the 1968 race from pole position, but Denny Hulme went on to win.
 The second race marked the debut of the Tyrrell Racing team as a constructor.
 Jackie Stewart set the pole time and a new track record in the new Tyrrell 001.
 The Ferraris of Jacky Ickx and Clay Regazzoni would finish 1st and 2nd ahead of Chris Amon in 3rd.

-Throughout the late 1960’s and 70’s many of North America’s other top tier race championships such as CAN-AM, Trans-Am, Formula 5000 and Formula Atlantic made their championship stops to the track.
+Throughout the late 1960’s and 70’s many of North America’s other top tier race championships such as Can-Am, Trans-Am, Formula 5000 and Formula Atlantic made their championship stops to the track.
 Many now famous drivers such as Denny Hulme, Bruce McLaren, Dan Gurney, Jackie Stewart, Bobby Rahal, Chris Amon, Mark Donohue, Roger Penske, Parnelli Jones, Al and Bobby Unser, Gordon Johncock, Alan Jones, Peter Revson, John Cannon, Elliot Forbes-Robinson, George Follmer and Gilles Villeneuve all competed at Circuit Mont-Tremblant during these years.

-The 1980’s – 1990’s
+The 1980s – 1990s

-Strong National Series such as the Rothmans Porsche (Turbo) Cup, the Players GM Challenge Series, the Honda-Michelin Series, Export A Formula 2000 and the Canadian Formula 1600 series would be predominant throughout the mid 1980’s and 90’s, giving rise to some of Canada's most prominent and recognized racing drivers, including Paul Tracy, Scott Goodyear, Rob Fellows, Greg Moore, Claude Bourbonnais, Richard Spenard, Patrick Carpentier and Alex Tagliani.
+Strong National Series such as the Rothmans Porsche (Turbo) Cup, the Players GM Challenge Series, the Honda-Michelin Series, Export A Formula 2000 and the Canadian Formula 1600 series would be predominant throughout the mid-1980s and 1990s, giving rise to some of Canada's most prominent and recognized racing drivers, including Paul Tracy, Scott Goodyear, Ron Fellows, Greg Moore, Claude Bourbonnais, Richard Spenard, Patrick Carpentier and Alex Tagliani.

 The Jim Russell Racing School

-The circuit is also home to the well-known Jim Russell Racing Driver School (est. 1969) which is notable for graduating Gilles Villeneuve, Jacques Villeneuve, and more recently, current F1 drivers Lance Stroll and Nicholas Latifi.
+The circuit is also home to the well-known Jim Russell Racing Driver School (est. 1969) which is notable for graduating Gilles Villeneuve, Jacques Villeneuve, and more recently, F1 drivers Lance Stroll and Nicholas Latifi.

-A CIK-FIA rated karting facility was added in 2010 to compliment the Jim Russell Racing School's development of young drivers, and has played host to the Canadian nationals.
+A CIK-FIA rated karting facility was added in 2010 to complement the Jim Russell Racing School's development of young drivers, and has played host to the Canadian nationals.